rhysv96/muval-laravel-test/README.md

 ## **Time Limit**
 This task is estimated to take 4–5 hours.

+## **BONUS**
+If you have extra time, consider the following:
+- Build an SPA using Vue3 and TailwindCSS to consume the API and submit this codebase with your backend code base inside the Zip file.

 ---
 If you have any questions or encounter issues during the task, feel free to reach out to nicole@muval.com.au.
 Good luck!